SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/6.0.0/timestep_to_time.md

 - Unit changed from timestep to microseconds
 3. DataNTimeSteps -> DataSimtimeInUs
 - Unit changed from timestep to microseconds
-4. RunTime -> RunTimeInUs
-- Unit changed from milliseconds (float) to microseconds (int)
-5. RunUntilTimeSteps -> RunUntilTimeInUs
+4. RunUntilTimeSteps -> RunUntilTimeInUs
 - Unit changed from timestep to microseconds
-6. FirstMachineTimeStep -> RunFromTimeInUs
+5. FirstMachineTimeStep -> RunFromTimeInUs
 - Unit changed from timestep to microseconds
+6. RunTime -> RunTimeInUs
+- Unit changed from milliseconds (float) to microseconds (int)

+### Adapting to param change
+1. Convert microseconds to timesteps using vertex.simtime_in_us_to_timesteps
+2. Use from spinn_front_end_common.utilities.constants to convert between time units

 ## Changes required
 1. Use new params